Latin lover: Origin

 As the Latin lovers rapidly gained popularity with the audience, the 'non-Latin' characteristics increased, so the variations of the type developed, which made the use of 'stranger' instead of 'lover' more acceptable.
 In Great Britain, the originator was Ivor Novello, and Ronald Colman added the Englishness, creating the type of an English gentleman.
-Central European and local German flavors were presented by Erich von Stroheim and Conrad Veidt, respectively, while a very popular French exemplar was Ivan Mosjoukine.
+Central European and local German flavors were presented by Erich von Stroheim and Conrad Veidt, respectively, while a very popular Russian exemplar was Ivan Mosjoukine.

 When it comes to the American actors in the later silent period, almost without any competition from other fellow actors, the type was embodied by John Barrymore and John Gilbert.
 In the sound period, most popular American actors of the type were William Powell, Fredric March, Melvyn Douglas and commercially extremely successful Robert Taylor and Tyrone Power.
 The 'French lover cliché' type was created by Charles Boyer, while popular British actors, prior to World War II, include Laurence Olivier, Leslie Howard, Robert Donat, David Niven and James Mason.
 Britons in general added much more realism to the type, while Mason represented a bit of a 'sadistic' derivative.
 Massimo Girotti was an Italian version.

 Though actors like Douglas Fairbanks and Anthony Quinn are sometimes placed in this category, they actually belonged to the adventurer or the swashbuckler type.